Tell us a bit about yourself.

 It's hard to talk about everything but, people in Syria lived together loved one another no matter religion or social standing.
 Many people from outside Syria think that what is happening is all about civil war, but the truth is that Syria had a revolution against the government and this revolution was based on freedom and refused all kind of totalitarianism.
 Socially, life in Syria was great.
 People were friendly, respected relationships, and welcomed visitors with open hearts.
 People now are more open for equal society where girls and boys have the same level of education and same rights.
 We have many educated people in Syria (philosophers, doctors, teachers...etc).
 Everyone wants to improve their government and that’s what people in Syria were trying to do.
 We had a good life socially but economically and as a democratic system, people were treated badly by the government and didn’t have much freedom to vote.

 What finally forced you to move out of your mother country, how was the decision made?

-It wasn't a decision.
-We escaped from what was and still happening.
-The surcemctanses we had there were unexplainable.
-Everything was hard.
-No water, no food, no medicine.
-Many people had serious health problems from all ages.Government treated people like if they were nothing or maybe worse.
+It wasn't a decision, we escaped a war zone to survive.
+The surcemctanses we were living in were unexplainable.
+Everything is hard when you have no water, food, or medicine.
+Many people had serious health problems and coudent access proper health care ficilities.
+The government treated people as if they were nothing or maybe worse.

 What was the process like coming to Canada?